ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-taveni.md

 - **🍺 TAVERN GATHERING**: Party meeting with [[zafir-mediator]] in [[underground-tavern]] in [[spire-dweller-hidden-city]]
 - **📨 MESSENGER DISPATCHED**: Zafir sends messenger to arrange audience with [[taveni-moderate-leader]]
 - **🍽️ COCKROACH FEAST**: Tavern serves spitroast cockroach-like creatures as local delicacy
+- **🏛️ UNDERGROUND THEORY**: Augustus and Vaerenth discuss whether being underground helps avoid corruption
+- **🔮 SPIRE PROTECTION THEORY**: Vaerenth suggests the Unbroken Spire itself may provide protection from corruption
+- **🌍 SURFACE SHOCK**: Zafir amazed at concept of "safe spots on the surface" - never heard of such things
+- **📖 ISOLATION REVELATION**: Zafir has never been to the surface - complete isolation from outside world
+- **💊 CORRUPTION PARADOX**: Taloom residents appear uncorrupted despite Zafir hinting corruption has reached here
+- **🗂️ MISSION REVEAL**: Vaerenth mentions party was tasked by Chainlord to find sphere artifact to pay for chasm expedition

 ## 🎭 Character Moments